kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I've heard about [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol)  (or MCP) lately and hadn't messed around with it.
-I learned that it exposes a programmatic / agentic interface for an agent to take actions on your behalf, essentially exposing an API for apps or websites that may not have one.
+I learned that it exposes a programmatic interface for agents to take actions on your behalf.
+Essentially, it creates an API for apps that don't have one.
 I looked around for an MCP server for Godot and found two options.
 The first worked great in Claude Desktop but not at all in Cursor.
 Then I found [godot-mcp](https://github.com/Coding-Solo/godot-mcp).

 `godot-mcp` knows how to start and stop the game, collect debug info, and a few other additional functions.
 Getting the debug info on its own is helpful, and prevents needing to go between tools and copy/paste error traces and metadata.
 It gives the agent enough info to act without requiring me in the loop as much.